shenzhou05/SRP-Chinese-Translation/HD-Contact-Shadows.md

 Screen space contact shadows can be enabled if a shadow casting punctual light (Directional, Spot, Point) is present in the scene.
 Contact shadows are shadows ray-marched in screen space inside the depth buffer.
 The goal of contact shadows is to capture small details that cannot be seen in regular shadow mapping algorithm.
 Note: The "No cast shadow" option on renderers don't apply to contact shadow.

-Contact shadow have a variable cost between 0.5 and 1.3 ms on PS4 @ 1080p.
+Contact shadow have a variable cost between 0.5 and 1.3 ms on base PS4 @ 1080p.

 ![](../uploads/Main/Copyof Global Shadow Settings_image_2.png)